blacknirchinblade/sat_sight/README.md

 For issues, questions, or suggestions:
 - Open an issue on [GitHub](https://github.com/blacknirchinblade/sat_sight/issues)
 - Contact the development team via email
-- Check our [documentation](docs/) for detailed guides
+- Check our Report for detailed guides

 ---

-**Note**: Additional documentation and research papers will be added to the repository soon.
+**Note**: Additional documentation will be added to the repository soon.

 *Built with ❤️ at IISc Bangalore*